 Missed Class Time: The missed class time policy at AIAM is all encompassing and includes late arrival to class, unscheduled breaks during class time, late return from breaks, and leaving class before the scheduled end time.
 A student is counted as absent for each fifteen (15) minute increment of class missed.
-Absent time is cumulative, and forty-five (45) minutes cumulative absence shall count as one (1) clock hour absent.
+Absent time is cumulative, and forty-five (45) minutes cumulative absence shall count as one (1) clockhour absent.

 All missed class time is part of total percentage-tardiness, leaving class early, leaving class during class and returning, sleeping in class, and absences.
 An "excused" absence means the student may make up in-class work/tests missed, however, all time out of the classroom counts towards the overall attendance.
 Students who cannot complete the on-campus portions of their program for any reason will not be able to pass the course(s) associated with the on-campus requirements.
 Should a student encounter a significant medical situation they may be eligible for a Medical Leave (ML) and should contact the Director of Student Services.

-Missed Work: It is the student's responsibility to contact the instructor regarding missed course work that was done inclass on the date the student was absent.
+Missed Work: It is the student's responsibility to contact the instructor regarding missed course work that was done in class on the date the student was absent.
 Any such in-class work missed must be completed within seven (7) calendar days of absence or the student will receive a zero (0) for the missed in-class course work.
 Missed quizzes/weekly tests will not be available for make-up due to unexcused tardiness.

 Homework and assignments are required to be turned in via Populi or Evolve, as applicable on the date due, regardless of absence.
 Note that late homework or assignments will be accepted, except for Evolve assignments; however, the late assignment penalty will be applied (see "Late Assignments" policy) since these can be uploaded to Populi or Evolve from any place with internet connection.
 Individual instructors may institute an exception to this rule for specific types of homework that are not able to be easily uploaded to Populi.
-Otherwise, only the Campus President (or Director of Nursing for nursing courses) can waive this grade penalty on homework submitted past the assigned due date in rare and extenuating circumstances.
+Otherwise, only the Campus President (or Director of Nursing or Nursing Program Manager for nursing courses) can waive this grade penalty on homework submitted past the assigned due date in rare and extenuating circumstances.
 Evolve assignments cannot be accepted late in any case.
-All clinical lab skills, and V-Sim assignments must be submitted on the due date for credit.
-Late assignments are not possible, there can be no exceptions to this policy.
-Please plan accordingly.

 Late Assignments: Students are expected to submit required class/clinical assignments by the stated due date and time.
 In the Nursing programs, assignments on Evolve must be done by the due date; no late assignments will be accepted.
 For all other late submission of assignments unrelated to absences will be penalized by dropping one half letter grade (5%) per each day past the due date, up to 7 days after the due date.
 After 7 days from the due date, no submissions will be accepted, and the student will receive a 0 for that assignment.
 If there is a possibility that your work may be late, you should communicate this with the instructor before the assignment is due.
 There will be no exceptions unless there is an extenuating circumstance, which has to be granted by the Campus President.

 All nursing clinical lab skills, and V-Sim assignments must be submitted on the due date for credit.
 Late assignments are not possible, there can be no exceptions to this policy.
 Please plan accordingly.